-The SaaS onboarding process is a long and complex journey.
-It begins before the user even signs up, and extends well past the point of premium conversion.
-It shouldn’t (and ultimately can’t) be a one-size-fits-all experience.
-Just as your users are all different, it’s your job to tailor your own onboarding experience to each individual user, so that new customers can find value in your SaaS product.
-So let's dive into all about SaaS user onboarding.
+Just as your SaaS users are all different, itâs your job to tailor your own onboarding experience to each individual user, so that new customers can find value in your SaaS product in a way thatâs unique to their job-to-be-done.

 What is onboarding for SaaS?